 What am I allowed to bring to jury service?

 Jury service can require waiting a considerable length of time.
-For this reason, you may want to bring reading material, office work, or a laptop.
+For this reason, you may want to bring reading material or office work.
+Cell phones and other personal electronics with camera capabilities, food, drink, purses or bags are allowed in the building ONLY by presenting your summons to security personnel.
+ALL BAGS WILL BE X-RAYED BY SECURITY PERSONNEL.
 You may bring a lunch or dine at one of the restaurants in the downtown area.
-Jurors may NOT bring: camera cell phones, video and audio recorders, cameras, chemical sprays, metal belts, large scissors, knives or work tools.
+Jurors may NOT bring the following: no weapons of any kind, video and audio recorders, cameras, chemical sprays, metal belts, metal objects, scissors, knives, work tools or knitting needles.

 When can the jurors expect to be released for the day?

 Jurors will be dismissed after all court proceedings have been satisfied.

 What happens if you fail to appear for jury service?